-During 1991 and 1992, the Sonne made two cruises (SO-76 and SO-81) that greatly expanded swath mapping, seismic reflection, and refraction coverage from the area off the Nicoya Peninsula for ~250 km to the southeast where the crest of Cocos Ridge is subducting (Fig. F1).
-The interpretation of the seismic reflection data from Cruise SO-81 (Hinz et al., 1996) complements data acquired in 1999.
-Two BGR99 records are processed in depth (Fig. F2) and the remainder in time domains.
-The principal site survey line is flanked on either side by 2 lines at 1 km spacing and then by lines at 2, 5, and 10 km spacing (Fig. F6).
+During 1991 and 1992, the Sonne made two cruises (SO-76 and SO-81) that greatly expanded swath mapping, seismic reflection, and refraction coverage to ~250 km, extending from the Nicoya Peninsula to the southeast, where the crest of Cocos Ridge is subducting (Fig. F1).
+The interpretation of the seismic reflection data from Cruise SO-81 (Hinz et al., 1996) is complemented with data acquired in 1999.
+Two of the BGR99 records are processed in depth (Fig. F2) and the remainder in time domains.
+The principal site survey line is flanked on either side by two lines at 1 km spacing and then by lines at 2, 5, and 10 km spacing (Fig. F6).
 Although these are the most revealing seismic images, other industry- and academic-acquired records in the area are numerous.
 Unfortunately, the resources are not available to process them to their full potential.
 Proposed sites have cross-lines of industry and academic heritage.
-Transducer and high-resolution sparker coverage is available.
-Magnetic and gravity data cover the area (Barckhausen et al., 1998; Barckhausen et al., 2001).
-GPS geodesy has been studied for more than a decade and results show a locked Osa Peninsula area (LaFemina et al., 2009).
+Transducer and high-resolution sparker coverage are available.
+Magnetic and gravity data cover the area (Barckhausen et al., 1998, 2001).
+GPS geodesy has been studied for more than a decade, and results show a locked Osa Peninsula area (LaFemina et al., 2009).